rellech/PeriodOverPeriod_Looker/README.md

 <h2><span style="color:#2d7eea">LookML Overview</span></h2>

+What is the project goal that we are trying to achieve?

+Marckdown: *

 How does this result translate to a dashboard?

 The user will have to select within two options: